gleeblezoid/gitception/README.md

 #### Things to bear in mind

-Some of the gotchas or really usefull things to know when using git and GitHub.
+Some of the gotchas or really useful things to know when using git and GitHub.

 ##### The 99% workflow